Steve Kabba: Sheffield United

-Grimsby could not compete with United's bid and this eventually saw Kabba join the Blades in November 2002 for a fee of £250,000.
+Grimsby could not compete with United's bid and this eventually saw Kabba join Sheffield United in November 2002 for a fee of £250,000.
 In his first season his eleven goals in 33 games helped the team reach two domestic cup semi-finals and the First Division play-off final.
 Scoring a goal for United against rivals Leeds United.
 His good rapport with Grimsby fans was shattered when he goaded them seconds after scoring for United in their 4–1 victory at Blundell Park, this despite having received a warm reception by the home supporters.
 Kabba continued his good form under Neil Warnock and after this successful first season his career was interrupted by a sequence of leg injuries allowing him just one appearance as a substitute in over a year.
 He returned to fitness at the end of 2004–05 Championship season.

 Ultimately Kabba would appear less than 100 times in his five years at the club.
 During a clear out at Bramall Lane he was transfer listed on 22 December 2006 along with seven other players.
 He made only a handful of Premier League appearances for the Blades and his last appearance was as a substitute against West Ham United in November 2006.